 #1 Compare quotes.
 The key to a low premium is finding a company whose underwriting favors your circumstances.
 The only way to do that is by comparing personalized quotes from a number of providers before you buy.

 Ohman points out that “certain auto insurance companies specialize in higher risk drivers.
 This means that if one has a DUI in their history, many accidents, or even poor credit, it becomes all the more important to shop around and compare rates from many different car insurance companies.”

 #2 Check claims records.
 “You can buy cheap insurance anywhere” says John Espenschied, Agency principal and owner of Insurance Brokers Group.
 “But if you find out that the provider isn’t able to adequately handle your claim, you might be disappointed in the settlement if and when you need to use your insurance.”

-We recommend checking customer ratings from J.D.
-Power and claims satisfaction scores from Consumer Reports.
+We recommend checking our list of ratings for the top 20 auto insurance providers by market share in the industry currently.
+We vetted these providers using information from rating agencies, like A.M Best and S&P Global, along other sources like J.D Power and Consumer Reports.
 Choosing a tried-and-true company is your safest bet for smooth and painless claims handling.